The waters of Trois Ilets benefit from the shelter of Fort de France Bay giving visitors plenty of great spots for snorkeling.

 When you inquire about snorkeling in Trois Ilets, you'll find that most guided tours head over to and Bat Cave in Fort de France.
 There are more dive shops in the area than snorkeling operators, but some of them will let snorkelers ride along on the boat for a reduced rate.
 This is also where you'll turn to rent a snorkeling kit if you don't bring your own along for the trip.
 This will usually cost between $15 and $20(USD).

-If you're looking forward to exploring what's down below you should consider a visit to Anse Noire.
+If you want to explore below the water's surface you should consider a visit to Anse Noire.
 The only black sand beach on the island is a great snorkeling destination because of the sea beds that are quite lovely and a nice home for other marine life that lives here.
 This snorkeling site is located easily reached by taxi West of central Trois Ilets.

 Anse Dufour is another place you might enjoy.
 This beach is sheltered enough to promote almost constantly calm conditions, but it is the possible sea turtle sightings that make it such a popular spot for snorkelers.